 His clients range from detainees to businessmen, NGOs to government departments and statutory regulators to international and multinational organisations.
 He pairs his commercial work with a substantial pro bono practice.

-Highlights of such work include claims under ICSID Rules concerning bond ‘haircuts’ in the context of sovereign debt restructuring; arbitrations under ICC Rules concerning upstream oil & gas companies; a mediation between a Euronex NV-listed company and a major international pharmaceutical company concerning damages for breach of a manufacturing and development agreement; a Commercial Court claim concerning breaches of a repurchase (‘repo’) agreement where the assets in question were illiquid and unmarketable; a matter before the Dubai Land Department arising out of the liquidation of a cancelled real estate project; a provisional claim under the Iraq-Japan bilateral investment treaty for recovery under a testamentary trust; and drafting for a joint venture company an investors’ agreement providing management services in the energy, infrastructure, project development and EPC (engineering, procurement, and construction) sectors.
+Highlights of such work include claims under ICSID Rules concerning bond ‘haircuts’ in the context of sovereign debt restructuring; arbitrations under ICC Rules concerning upstream oil & gas companies; a mediation between a Euronex NV-listed company and a major pharmaceutical company concerning damages for breach of a manufacturing and development agreement; a Commercial Court claim concerning breaches of a repurchase (‘repo’) agreement where the assets in question were illiquid and unmarketable; a matter before the Dubai Land Department arising out of the liquidation of a cancelled real estate project; a provisional claim under the Iraq-Japan bilateral investment treaty for recovery under a testamentary trust; and drafting for a joint venture company an investors’ agreement providing management services in the energy, infrastructure, project development and EPC (engineering, procurement, and construction) sectors.
 Tom has also taught international commercial arbitration as part of the U.S. Department of Commerce’s Commercial Law Development Program.

 Before training for the Bar, Tom worked for the United Nations in Lebanon and for NGOs in Afghanistan and Egypt.
 As such, he has extensive experience of working – both in a commercial and human rights context – with the application of foreign law.
 In addition to England & Wales, Tom has rights of audience before the Abu Dhabi Global Market Courts and the Astana International Financial Centre Court.
 He speaks Arabic to a professional standard.